-Format: For each topic, NEP and EPA staff will present lightning talks describing relevant activities and results (5 slides x 5 minutes).
-This will be followed by 30 minutes of discussion to generate potential cross-NEP initiatives we will consider in the final discussion, and/or a list of needs to facilitate broader implementation where relevant.
+Format: For each topic, NEP and EPA staff will present 5-minute lightning talks describing relevant activities and results.
+This will be followed by discussion to generate potential cross-NEP initiatives we will consider in the final discussion, and/or a list of needs to facilitate broader implementation where relevant.

 9:30 Return on investment and/or economic valuation as means for describing the value of the National Estuary Program

 10:45 State of the Bays/NEPORT/CCMP integration: measuring progress toward goals